Saudi Arabia says 2 oil tankers damaged by 'sabotage' attacks | CBC News

 In his statement, al-Falih said the attacks on the two tankers happened at 6 a.m. local time Sunday.

-Saudi Arabia did not identify the vessels involved, nor did it say whom it suspected of carrying out the alleged sabotage.
+Saudi Arabia did not identify the vessels involved or say whom it suspected of carrying out the alleged sabotage.

 Al-Falih also said the attack aimed to undermine the "security of oil supplies to consumers all over the world" and emphasized the "joint responsibility of the international community to protect" the safety of maritime navigation and oil tankers.